 Image-guided radiation therapy (IGRT) is the use of imaging during radiation therapy to improve the precision and accuracy of treatment delivery.
 IGRT is used to treat tumors in areas of the body that move, such as the lungs.
 Radiation therapy machines are equipped with imaging technology to allow your doctor to image the tumor before and during treatment.
-By comparing these images to the reference images taken during simulation, the patient’s position and/or the radiation beams may be adjusted to more precisely target the radiation dose to the tumor.
-Some IGRT procedures may use fiducial markers, electromagnetic transponders or colored ink tattoos on the skin to help align and target the radiation equipment.
+By comparing these images to the reference images taken during simulation, the patient's position and/or the radiation beams may be adjusted to more precisely target the radiation dose to the tumor.
+To help align and target the radiation equipment, some IGRT procedures may use fiducial markers, ultrasound, MRI, x-ray images of bone structure, CT scan, 3-D body surface mapping, electromagnetic transponders or colored ink tattoos on the skin.

-If you are to undergo IGRT, your doctor will likely use CT scanning to conduct a treatment simulation session.
-Other imaging procedures may be used to help determine the exact shape and location of your tumor, and a special device may be created to help you maintain the same exact position during each treatment.
+If you are to undergo IGRT, your doctor will likely use CT scanning to conduct a treatment simulation session and to create reference images.
+Other imaging procedures, such as MRI or PET scan, may be used to help determine the exact shape and location of your tumor, and a special device may be created to help you maintain the same exact position during each treatment.
 Your doctor will give you specific instructions based on the type of exam being performed.

 What is Image-Guided Radiation Therapy and how is it used?